atopdjian/dzgn.io/_works/wdw.markdown

 Jekyll runs on the Ruby programming language.
 Both Windows and Mac users will need to install Ruby, but the process is quite different depending on your OS.

-{% highlight terminal%}
-  #  Mac Users
+####  Mac Users
+{% highlight c%}
 #  Open Terminal on Mac and install Homebrew by running

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 # Update to the newest Ruby

 brew install rbenv ruby-build
 echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile
 source ~/.bash_profile
 rbenv install 2.2.3
 rbenv global 2.2.3
 ruby -v

 # Install Jekyll

 gem install jekyll
+{% endhighlight %}

-  #  Windows Users
+####  Windows Users
+{% highlight c%}
 #  Download <a href="http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.4-x64.exe">this</a> version of Ruby
 #  Install the package, ensuring to check the "Add Ruby Executables to your PATH" box
 #  Open GitBash (installed with Git for Windows) and run
 gem install jekyll
 {% endhighlight %}